n8n-io/n8n-docs/docs/hosting/installation/server-setups/docker-compose.md

 ### 7. Create the Docker volumes

-Create the Docker volume which is defined as `n8n_data`, In this volume, the database file from SQLite as well as the encryption key will be saved.
+Create the Docker volume that is defined as `n8n_data`. n8n will save the database file from SQLite and the encryption key in this volume.

 ```sh
 docker volume create n8n_data